 Financial Implications

 Course materials will be provided for students in the form of booklets.
 The use of booklets will assist the learning of the course content and give examples of and develop the skills surrounding assessment.
+This course will include trips to galleries and other places of artistic significance.
 A financial contribution towards production of the booklets may be requested on one occasion over the two-year course.
 Peter Symonds has a student support fund for those students who have difficulty making a financial contribution.

 Entry Requirements